This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Do you have an idea to bring like-minded colleagues together outside of these opportunities?
 Would you like to submit an inquiry or pilot program for consideration?
 If so, continue to the application form and select “Proposal” within the form.

 Selections are made at the sole discretion of the Board of Directors.
-These opportunities are reserved exclusively for AIA and AIAS members in good standing.
+These opportunities are reserved exclusively for AIA members and AIA Colorado Allied members in good standing.
 Assignments are made based on the stated preference and qualifications of each applicant along with team composition and capacity needs.
 We will endeavor to find a place for everyone but cannot guarantee appointments for every applicant.